membrane/api-gateway/distribution/examples/swagger/README.txt

 SWAGGER REWRITER EXAMPLE

-In this example we will run a Proxy for Swagger using Membrane.
+In this example we will run a proxy for Swagger using Membrane.
 Swagger is a specification for standardized REST APIs (http://swagger.io/).
 Specification for Version 2.0 is available at https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md